noMoreCLI/howToModel/README.md

 - Database Tier, where we use the existing MySQL Service

 Good News, after careful checking I figured out that we don't need to create any new images or services.
 Less work and reusing existing images is according to best practices!
-But do the existing WebServer- and DataBase-Versions, modules and libraries in these images, fit the requirments?
+But do the existing WebServer- and DataBase-Versions, modules and libraries in these images, fit the requirements?
 Let's find out!

-### Step 2:Check Requirements and start an empty deployment
+### Step 2: Check Requirements and start an empty deployment
 If you're working the first time with a service it might be difficult to understand the detailed configuration and setup.
 Hence deploying an empty service without and customization gives you an easy way to build and test your deployment script.

 ![Application Modeler](./images/CC1.png)